-As advancements in technological applications on this engine continue, Lycoming Engines will make future revisions to this manual.
-However, if more timely distribution is necessary, Lycoming Engines subscribers with up-to-date Service Bulletins (SBs), Service Instructions (SIs) and Service Letters (which are abbreviated with a capital "L" followed by the number, example L180).
-Special Advisories (SAs) are supplied as necessary without a subscription.
+As advancements in technological applications on this engine continue, Lycoming will make future revisions to this manual.
+However, if more timely distribution is necessary, Lycoming supplies up-to-date Service Bulletins (SBs), Service Instructions (SIs) and Service Letters (which are abbreviated with a capital "L" followed by the number, example L180).
+Special Advisories (SAs) are supplied as necessary.